BuckarooBanzay/minetest.ch/site/content/pages/hosting.md

 * IPv6 support by default
 * Secured with TLS (the management interface)
 * DDoS protection out of the box
-* Free *.hosting.luanti.ch domain included or bring own
+* Free *.hosting.luanti.ch domain included or bring your own

 ## Server management web-interface